Earning potential as a Psych NP

 - The National Center for Health Workforce Analysis estimates the demand for psychiatric nurse practitioners will grow 18% from 2016-2030.

-- The Bureau of Labor Statistics projects employment of all nurse practitioners to increase 52 percent from 2020-2030, much faster than the average across all U.S. occupations.
+- The Bureau of Labor Statistics projects employment of all nurse practitioners to increase 45% from 2022-2032, much faster than the average across all U.S. occupations.

 Now is an excellent time to begin working towards joining a specialty poised for growth.